day8/re-frame/docs/Flows.md

 ## Flows

-This tutorial introduces a feature called `Flows`, which is a part of step 3 - a later stage in step 3, call it step 3.b.
+This tutorial introduces a feature called `Flows`, a trailing part of step 3 - call it step 3.b.
 `re-frame's` tagline is "derived values, flowing" and, well, `Flows` helps data to flow.

 ## Flows